boxer-project/boxer-sunrise/README.md

 - Apple Intel: macOS 10.14 Mojave through macOS 12 Monterey
 - Apple M1: macOS 11 Big Sur and macOS 12 Monterey
-- x86 Windows 10
+- x86 Windows 10 ( _2022-03-16 Still needs further testing on LW 8.0_ )

-These all use Lispworks 7.1.2.
+These all use Lispworks 8.0.

 Boxer can be run and developed against using the freely available version of Lispworks.
 However, in order to build deliverable binaries a professional license is required.
+It's a known issue that the linux version of Lispworks runs out of heap when loading Boxer.

 Work is in progress to run Boxer against fully open source versions of common lisp, focused primarily on SBCL.
 Additionally the ability to run the core boxer evaluator separately to integrate with new web ecosystems (such